alchemy-fullstack-js-winter-2018/classwork/week01_javascript-node-fundamentals/class02_es6-classes/cat.md

 # Create a cat class

-* Create a cat class that extends the `Animal` class
+* Create a cat class that extends the `AnimalClass` class

 ## NEXT